BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-granite-state-ocean.md

 </p>

 <p>
 The town was quiet at night.
 Not many people on the sidewalk.
 A big sky over the ocean.
-The rhythmic crashing of the waves.
+Rhythmic crashing of the waves.

 </p>

 <hr/>